revbayes/revbayes.github.io/tutorials/binomial/index.md

 Reading in the data
 -------------------

-Actually, in this case, we’re just going to make up some data on the spot.
+Actually, in this case, we're just going to make up some data on the spot.
 Feel free to alter these values to see how they influence the posterior distribution